 John Kennell, co-author of Mothering the Mother and a study on doulas and birth said, “If a doula was a drug, it would be unethical not to use one.”

-*I now accept HSA and FSA plans and can bill your federal saving plan’s credit card for continuous labor support.
+*We now accept HSA and FSA plans and can bill your federal saving plan’s credit card for continuous labor support.

 Two prenatal visits

-Continuous support throughout your labor (My fee is for labor support; other services are free.)
+Continuous support throughout your labor

 If desired, guided visualization or clinical hypnosis for pain relief during birth